Why choose International Business Management?

 Why should you choose Tio University of Applied Sciences and the International Business Management bachelor’s degree?
-Simple: because the business world is looking for well-educated young professionals such as yourself and because this bachelor’s degree was awarded the title of best business degree in the Netherlands for the sixth consecutive year (Higher Education Guide).
+Simple: because the business world is looking for well-educated young professionals such as yourself and because this bachelor’s degree was awarded the title of best business degree in the Netherlands for the seventh consecutive year (Higher Education Guide).

 Below, you can read more about why students choose this unique bachelor’s degree from Tio University of Applied Sciences.

 Best business degree in the Netherlands

-Tio’s bachelor programme International Business Management scores best in the business category for the sixth year in a row.
+Tio’s bachelor programme International Business Management scores best in the business category for the seventh year in a row.
 “The students are particularly enthusiastic about Tio; all of the assessed programmes are getting high scores.
 Tio students are particularly positive about the way the exams are aligned with the course content, and the facilities are in tip-top condition as well,’ says the guide about Tio’s business programme.

 “Students are pleased to very enthusiastic about the educational quality.
 The study programmes are challenging, students learn useful skills, are excellently prepared for the day-to-day professional practice and are taught by professional and inspired lecturers”, Higher Education Guide wrote.